Is Amherst "need-blind"?

 Another two percent of Amherst students with smaller need were eligible only for loan or work aid.
-And an additional seven percent received outside scholarships, bringing the overall portion of Amherst students with aid from some source to 66 percent.
+An additional seven percent received outside scholarships, bringing the overall portion of Amherst students with aid from some source to 66 percent.

 Are "merit-based" scholarships offered?